vlgiitr/DL_Topics/README.md

 # Deep Learning Interview Topics

-This repo contains a list of topics which I feel that one should be comfortable with before appearing for a DL interview.
+This repo contains a list of topics which we feel that one should be comfortable with before appearing for a DL interview.
 This list is by no means exhaustive (as the field is very wide and ever growing).

 ## Mathematics